 Section 16(a) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, requires our directors and executive officers, and persons who own more than ten percent of a registered class of our equity securities, to file with the SEC initial reports of ownership and reports of changes in ownership of common stock and other equity securities of our company.
 Officers, directors and greater than ten percent stockholders are required by SEC regulation to furnish us with copies of all Section 16(a) forms they file.

-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during the fiscal year ended December 31, 2015, our officers, directors and greater than ten percent beneficial owners complied with all applicable Section 16(a) filing requirements.
+Based solely on its review of copies of such forms received by the Company or on written representations from certain reporting persons submitted to the Company during the year ended December 31, 2016, the Company believes that during the period from January 1, 2016 to December 31, 2016, its executive officers, directors and ten percent (10%) stockholders complied with all Section 16(a) requirements, except that each of Howard B. Rosen, Timothy E. Morris, Pamela Palmer, M.D., Ph.D., Badri Dasu, Lawrence Hamel and Jane Wright-Mitchell did not timely file a Form 4 in connection with the grant of stock options by the Board of Directors at its meeting on February 10, 2016.